Education in Asia

 Enrollment in educational institutions varies considerably across the continent of Asia, as evidenced by data maintained by United Nations Educational, Scientific and Cultural Organization (UNESCO).
 UNESCO's measurement categories for education are used in the context of international development work and are adopted by the World Bank in its EdStats database.
 The United Nations issues a Human Development Index for each nation, of which the Education Index is a component.

+List of Asia countries by level of literacy

+The following table is taken from information gathered in the CIA World Factbook.
+Unless otherwise noted, a country’s reported literacy rate reflects the percentage of people aged 15 years and over who can read and write.

 Participation in education

 The Gross Enrollment Ratio (GER) is a component of the Education Index.
 It expresses the number of students enrolled in a given level of education as a percentage of the number of people within the official age for that level of education.
 GER can exceed 100% because some enrolled students may fall outside the official age range.

 The tables below show GER for each country in Asia.
 It is organized into five regions of population: South Asia, East Asia, Southeast Asia, West Asia and Central Asia.
 Data is shown for four levels of education: pre-primary, primary, secondary and tertiary.
 (Tertiary education is also referred to as higher education).

 The last year for which data are available is shown in parentheses following each number in the table.
 If the year is the same as for the column to the left, the year is omitted.